-Inaccurate data is created when reps either enter information incorrectly into your CRM, or leave out important pieces of the puzzle.
+Inaccurate data is created when reps either enter information incorrectly into your CRM or leave out important pieces of the puzzle.
 Both of these scenarios are guaranteed to lead to poor decisions and lost deals, especially in an age where your customers expect highly relevant service and experiences.

-The ability to pass lead and contact information into your sales platform directly from other business systems like HubSpot or Zendesk also helps eliminate data entry errors, as well as keeps all relevant customer information in one place.
+The ability to pass lead and contact information into your sales platform directly from other business systems like Zendesk also helps eliminate data entry errors and keeps all relevant customer information in one place.

 Another surefire way to fall prey to incomplete or inaccurate data entries is if your CRM isn’t mobile.
 By not giving sales teams the ability to easily enter data in real-time, businesses run the risk of reps forgetting to enter certain information once they’re back at their desks.